sebastiendfortier/fstpy/README.md

 ## Dask

 Dask is the type of array that is used by fstpy to wrap numpy arrays for parallelisation purposes.
-You can use most of numpy's API directly on these types of arrays.
+You can use most of numpy\'s API directly on these types of arrays.
 The only difference is that until array.compute() is done, the dask array stores tasks instead of actually doing the computations.